Yuliia Khrystiuk: College career

 Khrystiuk has attended the Old Dominion University in the United States.
+Khrystiuk graduated in December 2024, having played 65 matches for the Monarchs despite missing the 2023 season due to an ACL tear.

 Club career

 Khrystiuk has played for EMS-Podillia in Ukraine.

 International career

 Khrystiuk capped for Ukraine at senior level during the UEFA Women's Euro 2022 qualifying.